MATTHEW I. GROWNEY

 Outside of his professional investment interests, Matthew has served as a Board Director to The Umbrella Community Arts Center in Concord, MA.
 In January 2016, Matthew also joined the Advisory Board of the Miami Symphony Orchestra in Miami, FL.
 Matthew previously served as Chairman of the Advisory Board for the National Foundation for Teaching Entrepreneurship, a non-for-profit focused on developing national entrepreneurship criteria for low-income high school students.
 He has served as a Board Director for the Concord Education Fund, a privately funded organization focused on providing teacher grants to support unique innovation efforts within public schools.
 He was also involved with the Ad Hoc Technology Committee for the Boston Children’s Museum.
 Matthew serves as an active fundraiser for the Dana-Farber Cancer Institute.

 Matthew graduated from Michigan State University (BA ‘95), where he serves on the Board of the Center for Venture Capital, Private Equity, & Entrepreneurial Finance at the Broad School of Business, and New England School of Law | Boston (JD ‘00).

-While Matthew currently lives outside Boston with his wife, Shelley, and their three children, they enjoy escaping to their second 'home' in Miami.
-Matthew has become an avid runner completing 8 marathons and 10 half marathons since April 2014.
+While Matthew currently lives in Miami Beach with his wife, Shelley, and their three children.
+Matthew has become an avid runner completing 9 marathons and 10 half marathons since April 2014.
 Matthew is fluent in French and speaks Japanese.